novosel2/novosel2/README.md

 ## Projects

-Here are some of the projects I've worked on:

 ### 1. [Social Network API](https://github.com/novosel2/snetapi)
 A scalable social network platform built with **ASP.NET Core** and **PostgreSQL**.
 Features include real-time updates, user management, and media handling with Azure Blob Storage.